unovue/radix-vue/docs/content/meta/ToolbarToggleGroup.md

     'required': false
   },
   {
+    'name': 'name',
+    'description': '<p>The name of the field.
+Submitted with its owning form as part of a name/value pair.</p>\n', 'type': 'string',
+    'required': false
+  },
+  {
     'name': 'orientation',
     'description': '<p>The orientation of the component, which determines how focus moves: <code>horizontal</code> for left/right arrows and <code>vertical</code> for up/down arrows.</p>\n', 'type': '\'vertical\' | \'horizontal\'',
+    'required': false
+  },
+  {
+    'name': 'required',
+    'description': '<p>When <code>true</code>, indicates that the user must set the value before the owning form can be submitted.</p>\n', 'type': 'boolean',
     'required': false
   },
   {